shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 make: *** [Makefile:11: build-full] Error 101
 ```

-### Solution - configure and make default proper version of Rust language on your machine
+Solution - configure and make default proper version of Rust language on your machine

-You need to install and make default `rustup update nightly-2020-08-23` Rust language
+You need to install and set as default the specified nightly build of Rust: `rustup update nightly-2020-08-23` Rust language

 1. Installation